 Booth: Projection is now digital but the theatre retains 35mm capability for special events.
 Scroll down the page for lots of booth photos.

 The 2019 closing: The Catalina Island Co. ceased regular operations as a first-run film house on December 31, 2019.
 The theatre had been a year-round daily operation.
 In a November 2019 post on the Catalina Discussion Facebook page they cited increased costs and declining patronage.
 Variety had a November 12 story about the closing: "Avalon Theatre Owner Blames Streaming Services..."
 Thanks to Gary Meyer for spotting it.
-Following the closing the house was used for occasional special events.
+At the time the theatre remained in use for occasional film screenings and special events.

-The reopening: The theatre reopened in June 2022 as a weekend operation plus occasional special events.
-New lessee actor-producer Wesley Alfvin offers a mix of classics, new films and occasional live shows.
+The theatre reopened in June 2022 as a weekend operation plus occasional special events.
+Lessee actor-producer Wesley Alfvin offers a mix of classics, new films and occasional live shows.
 His vision was outlined in "The Avalon Theatre To Reopen June 16," a 2022 story on the site Love Catalina Island.
 Thanks to Sandi Hemmerlein for spotting the news.

 The entrance: